 System Transformation involves a complex protracted process of interdependencies.
 How can embodied design be embedded in these long term processes to drive change?

-To develop and strategize the impact of design and embodiment over the longer term of systemic change, I started a long term design process aimed at contributing to system transformation.
-In this project I aimed for role and methodology development to the point of reaching true innovation, impacting social, ecological, technological and business levels.
+To develop and strategize the impact of design and embodiment over the longer term of systemic change, we started a long term design process aimed at contributing to system transformation.
+In this project we aimed for role and methodology development to the point of reaching true innovation, impacting social, ecological, technological and business levels.

-Based on my experiences with the MelkSalon, extensive auto-ethnography and participant interviews, I developed a mechanism of embodied design roles, tools and working principles.
+Based on the experiences with the MelkSalon, extensive auto-ethnography and participant interviews, we developed a mechanism of embodied design roles, tools and working principles.
 This mechanism helps to embed well chosen design interventions in the longer term of systemic change processes.